netdata/netdata/docs/guides/monitor/pi-hole-raspberry-pi.md

 By the time you've reached this point in the guide, Netdata has already collected a ton of valuable data about your Raspberry Pi, Pi-hole, and any other apps/services you might be running.
-Even a few minutes of collecting 1,500 metrics per second adds up quick.
+Even a few minutes of collecting 1,500 metrics per second adds up quickly.

-You can now use Netdata's synchronized charts to zoom, highlight, scrub through time, and intuit how an anomaly in one part of your system might affect another.
+You can now use Netdata's synchronized charts to zoom, highlight, scrub through time, and discern how an anomaly in one part of your system might affect another.

 ![The Netdata dashboard in